The Culture & Architecture

 7:30 pm ~ Final dinner at N7

 Celebrate the end of an enriching week.
 Located in the Bywater neighborhood of New Orleans, N7 is a neighborhood French restaurant and wine bar founded by filmmaker Aaron Walker and chef Yuki Yamaguchi.
-The restaurant is set off the street behind a tall fence amidst a garden, with indoor and outdoor seating.
-The building was previously home to a tire shop.
-Before that it was a stable for carriage horses.
+The restaurant is tucked behind a tall fence in a garden setting, offering both indoor and outdoor seating.
+The building was once a tire shop, and before that, it served as a stable for carriage horses.
 N7’s name derives from Nationale 7 (N7), the highway that once ran from Paris to the border of Italy.
-Known as the “Route des Vacances”, vacationing Parisians would take the road on their way South.
-Along the way, the Michelin Guide would direct them to the mom and pop restaurants which began to appear in farmhouses and hotels along the way to cater to them.
+Known as the “Route des Vacances,” vacationing Parisians would travel this road heading south.
+Along the way, the Michelin Guide would point them to the mom and pop restaurants that started popping up in farmhouses and hotels to serve these travelers.

 Final dinner at N7 neighborhood French restaurant